 The GSE program also incorporates elements of the BAP (Best Aquaculture Practices), ASC and OSSE (Occupational Safety Standard of Excellence) certification standards that will assist our sites in achieving or maintaining these certifications.

-Through the GSE program, Grieg BC is currently seeking ASC certification for its Nootka Sound sea sites by 2020.
+Through the GSE program, Grieg BC is currently seeking ASC certification for all of our farms by 2021.
 This is the world’s leading standard for aquaculture.